pug-php/pug/README.md

 $pug->displayFile('my-pug-template.pug');
 ```

-Since **Pug-php** 3.1.2, you no longer need to import the class with
+Since **pug-php** 3.1.2, you no longer need to import the class with
 `use Pug\Pug;` as we provide an alias.

 Main methods are `render`, `renderFile`, `compile`, `compileFile`,